Woman's Body Found Stuffed In Barrel Outside Bergen County House

-The corpse of a woman was found stuffed into a container left at the curb with the trash on a corner in Ridgefield Park, authorities confirmed.
+Temperatures pushed toward triple digits on Friday the 13th when the corpse of a woman was found stuffed into a barrel left at the curb of a leafy Bergen County street.
+Authorities were trying to identify her.

-On Friday the 13th, no less.
-On a cloudless day with temperatures breaking 90 degrees.

 Trash haulers ignored the container left on Hobart Street at the corner of Teaneck Road because it wasn't standard, responders told Daily Voice.